thaliproject/Thali/pages/documentation/DeveloperHandbook.md

 That's it.
 The article will automatically be picked up by our blog feed.

 # Process!!!!
-We have daily standups where we review everyone's work in [HuBoard](https://huboard.com/thaliproject/thali/).The key columns are Working which is what you are doing right now.
-When we do stand up we will look there.
-We don't really distinguish between Ready and Backlog.
-Icebox however is only for issues that we just don't want to forget but have no commitment of any sort to actually do.
-Keep in mind that HuBoard creates issues by default in IceBox.
-When filing a bug PLEASE REMEMBER TO:

-1. MOVE IT OUT OF ICEBOX!
-2. Set the milestone
-3. Assing it to someone
-4. Set a label with a point estimate of how much effort it is (2 days, 5 days or 10 days)

 # Naming branches in our depots
 Right now we have two primary branches.
 Master (which is what people should be downloading) and vNext which is our next major release.
 Typically your branch will have the name `vNext_[your email alias]_[Issue Number]`.
 So, for example, there is vNext_yarong_417 which is a branch that was created from vNext, by yarong working on issue 417.